ArnaudDuhamel/Portoflio-Data-Analysis/README.md

 ## financialAnalysis

-This part of the portfolio contains so far one project related to financial data:
+This part of the portfolio contains projects related to financial data:

 ### 1. Profitable companies